stevenaeola/progblack_2223/assignment_1/FAQ.md

 # COMP1101 Programming (Black) Summative Assessment 1 FAQs

+## General

+### Can I use code from elsewhere and how should I reference it?

+Using pre-existing code modules on the server side is recommended.
+As long as it is installed properly with npm so that the dependency is included in your package.json file you don't need to do anything else.

+If you re-use, adapt or modify code taken from other sources (e.g. StackOverflow) then put a comment in your code pointing to the URL of the source.

 ## Client-side functionality criteria

 ### Do we need an authentication aspect, like username and password?